-The Board of Directors consists of five (5) members.
-Two (2) Executive Directors, one (1) Non-Executive Director and two (2) Non-Executive and Independent Directors headed by the Chairman.
-The Board is the management body of the Company and it essentially exercises substantial control over the Company's activities and affairs.
+The Board of Directors consists of five (5) members two (2) of which are executive directors and three (3) nonexecutive Directors headed by the Chairman.
+The Board is the management body of the Company and it essentially exercises oversight over the Company's activities and affairs.